 To be eligible for graduation from Orangeburg Prep, a student must earn a total of twenty-four (24) units of credit distributed as follows:

 At least twenty-one (21) units must be weighted, and three (3) may be non-academic.

-Orangeburg Prep will not accept summer school credit for academic work taken in advance.
+Orangeburg Prep will only accept summer school credit for credit recovery.

 Approved tutorial program means

 a) a certain number of hours will be required (30 hours for a core course).
 Academic courses may not be taken through tutorial.
 Academic courses must be taken through an accredited summer school.

 b) Tutors must be approved by the administration, be certified in the subject area, or hold a degree in that subject area.